gustavoh430/Jenkins_Integration/README.md

 ## Configuring Maven

-We already downloaded it during the image creation.
+We have already downloaded it during the image creation.
 With that in mind, we just need to download the Maven plugin and inform jenkins where our package lies on (feel free to upgrade jenkins).

 Go to "Manage Jenkins -> Plugins -> Available Plugins" and look for "Maven".
 Choose "Maven Integration" like the image below.

 ![image](https://github.com/gustavoh430/Jenkins_Integration/assets/41215245/730f1abb-20c8-475b-a2eb-084fd03df85a)

 After installing the plugin, we go to "Manage Jenkins -> Tools -> look for "Jenkins Installations" and click on "Add Maven".
-With that, we fill the fields out like the image below. ]
+With that, we fill the fields out like the image below.
 Apply and save it.